watcharakrit/kflip/README.md

 ----
 ## Preview
-    $ webpack-dev-server
+    $ grunt-serve
->to preview project on localhost:8080. *use have to use node_modules webpack-dev-server to preview.
+>to preview project on localhost:5555.

 ----